GhJowkar/python_for_come/README.md

 Visualizing posterior probability profile, indel points and etc.

+## Lesson 4: Indel metrics

+Measuring the dynamic of gaps and indels.

 ## Lesson Bonus

 Converting existing exchangalbility matrices to generator 'Q' matrix for WAG and LG models.